owasp-modsecurity/ModSecurity/README.md

 ### OWASP ModSecurity Core Rule Set

 The OWASP ModSecurity CRS Project's goal is to provide an easily "pluggable" set of generic attack detection rules that provide a base level of protection for any web application.
+As a generic rules set, it demands tweaks before deployment at the cost of false positives.

 Our latest 3.0 version provides protections if the following attack/threat categories: